ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 `-fstack-protector-strong` is recommended for all applications with conventional stack behavior.
 Applications with hand-written assembler optimization that make assumptions about the layout of the stack may be incompatible with stack-protector functionality.

-[^4]: Shen, Han.
-New stack protector option for gcc (Google Docs). <https://docs.google.com/document/d/1xXBH6rRZue4f296vGt9YQcuLVQHeE516stHwt8M9xyU>
+[^Han11]: Shen, Han, [New stack protector option for gcc](https://docs.google.com/document/d/1xXBH6rRZue4f296vGt9YQcuLVQHeE516stHwt8M9xyU), Google Docs, 2011-11-30.

 ---